CloudMile/stackdriver-monitoring-exporter/README.md

 FileExporter's destination is file path.

 GCSExporter'destination is Google Cloud Storage Bucket Name.
+The service acccount has to been grant the **Storage Object Admin** permission of Bucket.

 ## Export